awslabs/fhir-works-on-aws-deployment/DEVELOPMENT.md

 ```

 If you have a mismatch in `package.json`, say `fhir-works-on-aws-routing` was set to `4.1.0` instead of `4.0.0`.
 An error message

+### Accessing Logs and Debugging on FWoA

+FWoA logs and debugging are handled by Amazon CloudWatch, and you can utilize FWoA CloudWatch logs alongside identity provider (IdP) logs to identify past API search requests.
+(Detailed instructions on using CloudWatch can be found [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html).

+Identifying past API searches requires cross analyzing timestamps between the two log sources to correlate the issuance of a credential to past FWoA API requests. *Note:* CloudWatch retains search query content for GET requests, but not POST requests.

+To obtain and analyze FWoA logs:

+1. Log on to the AWS Console and navigate to *CloudWatch →* *Log Groups*.
+2. From the list of log groups, select the Lambda function or API Gateway service that you would like to debug:

+* `/aws/lambda/smart-fhir-service-{STAGE}-fhirServer` - contains all logs from the FWoA API server, including transactions and requests.
+In most cases, this will be the primary log group to check when receiving errors from the FWoA server.
+* `/aws/api-gateway/fhir-service-{STAGE}` - contains all logs related to the API Gateway setup for FWoA.
+* `/aws/lambda/smart-fhir-service-{STAGE}-ddbtoES` - contains all logs from the process of writing DynamoDB resources to ElasticSearch.

+1. Select a stream to view the output for the function.
+If applicable, the Lambda function version will be prefixed in square brackets (`[]`) to help identify which stream corresponds to which version (example: `YYYY/MM/DD/[{VERSION}]`).

+1. Optional: To further refine the output of the function, filter the events in a stream using the options at the top of the list.
+Additionally, you can perform broader searches through *Logs Insights* located on the left panel.
+2. To compare FWoA logs with your third-party IdP’s logs, match the FWoA Cloudwatch *log stream log events* with timestamps from the IdP logs.